Black wedding dress

 The Boater (also straw boater, basher, skimmer, The English Panama, cady, katie, canotier, somer, sennit hat) is a semi-formal straw hat.

-The Babette is a hair style with a big bouffant (puff) on the top of the head.
-The hairstyle got its name from the film “Babette Goes to War”
+The Babette is a hairstyle featuring a large bouffant (puff) on the top of the head.
+The style got its name from the 1959 film Babette Goes to War, starring Brigitte Bardot.

 The Babydoll is a short, sleeveless or lantern sleeves, loose-fitting nightgown or negligee, intended as nightwear for women.
 Sometimes the shirt is complete with short pants (closer fitting briefs) with elastic waist and legs.